Keep gardens healthy during a heatwave

 How to care for lawns

-Temporary use bans can put a halt to using a sprinkler in your garden.
-Fortunately, this needn’t mean that your lawn suffers.
+Temporary use bans can put a halt to using a sprinkler in your garden, thankfully this needn’t mean that your lawn suffers.
 Below we have five top tips on hot weather lawncare.

-How to look after vegetable beds, borders and planters
+How to care for vegetable beds, borders and container plants

 Helping your plants to make the most of every watering is the best way to keep them fruiting, cropping and flowering as normal when warm weather is forecast.
-It’s important to ensure plants have enough access to water when the weather is dry as they can become weakened and more susceptible to pests and diseases
+It’s important to ensure plants have enough access to water when the weather is dry as without it they can become weakened and more susceptible to pests and diseases.

 How to care for greenhouse crops